-This error message is displayed by the Windows Installer engine and is a general error code that indicates a problem occurred during the installation.
+This error message is displayed by the Microsoft Windows Installer Engine (Wondering whats this?
+Read here) and is a general error code that indicates a problem occurred during the installation.
 Read on this article to learn how to sidestep this speed bump.
 The following is the probable list of known causes for this error to occur:

 - Short file name creation is disabled on the target machine.

 - An Install Script custom action is prototyped incorrectly.

 - A file is locked and cannot be overwritten.